jakorostami/expectation/README.md

 ## Simple Demo

-Here's a quick example of how to use Expectation for a sequential mean test:
+Here's a quick example of how to use `expectation` for a sequential mean test:

 ```python
 from expectation import SequentialTest